KEHILLAH HIGH

 What if I need to cancel?

-The $500 fee is non-refundable.
-If you cancel after May 1, 2021, you will be required to pay the actual cost of the trip barring a doctor’s note or family emergency (Actual Cost: $6000).
-If the Kehillah High leadership cancels the trip for any reason, you will be able to receive a full refund.
+If you cancel after March 3, 2025, you will be required to pay the actual cost of the trip, barring a doctor’s note or family emergency (Actual Cost: $7,000).
+If the Jewish Federation of Greater Houston cancels the trip for any reason, you will be able to receive a full refund.

 Why Israel?
 Why now?